 When I share a link, I get a notice on my phone that states “The Link you sent was clicked!”
 When the link is clicked by the recipient they are sent an access code to the email address you sent the link to.

 This verifies the recipient is the intended party before they are allowed access.

-When you log in to Office 365, your home page will note the edited documents and who, by email, made the edits.
+When you log in to Microsoft 365, your home page will note the edited documents and who, by email, made the edits.
 You’ll see your shared documents and if there were any comments made.

 At any time you can change your files to “read only” to prevent further modifications.

 What about Microsoft OneDrive security?